 I am dedicating the rest of the blog to answer some frequently asked questions.
 Do read them as they are sure will clarify a lot of your doubts:

 1.What is the pay package a digital marketer usually gets?

 Digital Marketing as a career option is growing at an exponential rate and this is the pay package for Digital Marketers in India.

-- Digital Strategist (3 to 5 years of experience) 4 to 8 Lakhs per annum.
+- Digital Marketing TL / Senior Strategist (3 to 5 years of Experience): 2 to 5 Lakhs Per Annum*

-- Digital Marketing Manager or Head (5 to 10 years of experience) 8 to 25 Lakhs per annum.
+- Digital Marketing Manager (5 to 10 years of Experience): 5 to 12 Lakhs Per Annum*

-- Digital Marketing Director (10 years of experience) 25 to 40 Lakhs per annum with stakes in the company
+- Digital Marketing Director (10+ years of experience): Around 20 to 30 Lakhs per Annum*

 Digital and Social Media Marketing has revolutionised the world.
 It is your turn to be a part of this revolution through my Free course on Digital Marketing.

 2. Which are some of the most important certifications that one needs to hold in Digital Marketing?